 Development and application of advanced analytical methods to support improved decision-making, especially in relation to the operation of complex and uncertain systems.
 These methods draw heavily on mathematics, statistics and computer science and include, for example, modelling, optimisation, forecasting, simulation, data analysis, stochastic processes and computational research.

-Applications include, for instance: manufacturing, service and supply chain operations; healthcare; transportation; telecommunications and networks; policy modelling; environment, energy and natural resources; security and defence; revenue management; financial engineering; logistics; and reliability and maintenance.
+Applications include, for instance: manufacturing, service and supply chain operations including the circular economy; healthcare; transportation; telecommunications and networks; policy modelling; environment and energy; resource eficiency; security and defence; revenue management; financial engineering; logistics; and reliability and maintenance.

 This is a new, cross-cutting research area encompassing Mathematical Aspects of Operational Research, Engineering Approaches to Manufacturing Operations and elements of Transportation Operations and Management.
 There are also relevant research areas in Information and Communication Technologies (ICT) which link to this area, especially Artificial Intelligence Technologies.